How to formulate a proper insight hypothesis and product value proposition

 - You want the story to mimic how customers look at the situation themselves

 As an outcome, your product development team will have a common goal: which consumer problems it is solving.
 As importantly, consumer respondents can evaluate if your insight hypothesis is true to them or not.
-This is the only way how you can make sure that your product value proposition will address true and large enough consumer aims and pains.
+This is the only way how you can make sure your product value proposition will address true and large enough consumer aims and pains.

 Formulate a product value proposition addressing the consumer's aim and pain